albfernandez/javadbf/README.md

 Download the jar file and put it in your $CLASSPATH variable.
 You are ready to go.

 ## Getting with Maven
-If you are using Maven, you can import the project using this dependency in your pom.xml
+If you are using Maven, you can add JavaDBF to your project using this dependency in your pom.xml

 ```
 	<dependency>